cosmos/sdk-tutorials/auction/tutorial/02-module-design.md

 - `handler.go` handles all the updates to state.
 The messages that you require for your application will be in `/internal/types/msgs.go`
 - `module.go` is module's implementation of the `AppModule` and `AppModuleBasic` interfaces.

-### Next you will begin coding, you will be able to start from a empty directoy
+### Next you will begin coding, you will be able to start from a empty directory.